 After the blades have sat for a while, usually at the conclusion of the batch, I wipe off the CB and apply CRC 3-36.
 This is a paraffin-based corrosion preventative that floats out water.
 Paraffin won’t evaporate or wick-off and is the best product I have found to prevent rust developing on a clean, moisture-free surface.

 There are many rust-prevention products on the market, so I am not suggesting CRC3-36 is the best, only the one I prefer, partly because O Mistress of the Blue Horizons doesn’t object to the smell too strongly if it wafts into her holy chambers from the workshop.
-If I use Corrosion-X, however, she bars the door with a broom, bayonet fixed, and makes me strip before she’ll let me back into the house.
-A gentle flower, indeed.
+If I use Corrosion-X, however, she bars the door with a broom, bayonet fixed, and makes me strip off my stinky clothes before she’ll let me back into the house.
+My love is a gentle flower!
 But I digress.

 This system works fine for short-term, and even for long-term storage if I wrap the tool in newspaper or plastic to protect the coating.